Austria corporate tax - guide for international expansion

 Exactly what you’ll need to do at home and abroad will depend on the situation, including where your employees are based and whether their employment overseas is temporary or permanent.
 You can get useful information from the UK government website¹, and also from the local government sites in the countries your employees are based in.

-If you’re processing payroll in foreign currencies and get a bad exchange rate it’ll mean that either your employee gets less money in the end in their currency, or you pay more than you need to - depending on how you’ve set up overseas contracts.
-Neither situation is ideal, which means that choosing a service like Wise Business, which uses the mid-market rate for all currency conversion, can be a win win.
+If you’re processing payroll in foreign currencies and get a bad exchange rate, it’ll mean that either your employee gets less money in the end in their currency, or you pay more than you need to.
+It all depends on how you’ve set up overseas contracts.

-Before you start to employ overseas employees, research employee standards, mandatory or expected benefits for the locations you’re hiring in.
+Before you start to employ overseas employees, it’s a good idea to research employee standards, mandatory or expected benefits for the locations you’re hiring in.
 This covers things like health or maternity benefits, pension, childcare and bonus payments.

-Some benefits may be required by law - but even if a specific benefit isn’t mandatory, not offering it will make it harder to recruit in that location, and may result in disengaged employees.
+Some benefits may be required by law.
+But even if a specific benefit isn’t mandatory, not offering it could make it harder to recruit in that location, and may result in disengaged employees.

 Let’s walk through some of the different ways of processing international payroll.